Skip to content

 Where are you licensed to work?

-I am licensed in Colorado and Washington DC.
+I am licensed in Colorado, Virginia, and Washington, DC.
 I offer telehealth appointments.

 Do you offer free consultations to see if we're a good fit?